 TPCN2 (Two Pore Segment Channel 2) is a Protein Coding gene.
 Diseases associated with TPCN2 include Skin/Hair/Eye Pigmentation, Variation In, 10 and Deafness, Autosomal Recessive 63.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and ion channel activity.
 An important paralog of this gene is ENSG00000287725.

 UniProtKB/Swiss-Prot Summary for TPCN2 Gene